- We strive to provide complete care for our patients. Learn more about all the services we provide.

 The purpose of chiropractic research has been (and still is) to provide information needed to document and improve chiropractic health care worldwide.
 Our profession has seen advances once thought impossible due to the impact of scientific research.

 For example, federal grants for chiropractic research are now a reality.
 The Department of Defense formed a committee to introduce chiropractic services into the United States military.
 Several managed-care organizations now recognize us as qualified primary-care providers.
 And there is an ever-growing public awareness of the benefits of chiropractic care.

-Collect more data by making an appointment with us today.
+Collect more data and consult one of our NYC chiropractors by making an appointment with us today.
 You will be pleased with the results.